orbeon/orbeon-forms-doc/form-runner/component/image-annotation.md

 ## Configuration

-[SINCE Orbeon Forms 2023.1] You can change the start stroke color with the following property:
+[\[SINCE Orbeon Forms 2023.1\]](/release-notes/orbeon-forms-2023.1.md) You can change the start stroke color with the following property:

 ```xml
 <property